 NB.3.
 What is a Quasi-Vegetarian diet?
 A Quasi-Vegetarian diet is a plants-based diet, most simply explained as vegetarian but also including fish and seafood.
 What this means is that a Quasi-Vegetarian diet consists mostly of vegetables, fruits, nuts, seeds, grains, legumes and berries, and can contain some dairy such as non-animal rennet cheese, milk and pure butter, and also fish and seafood, but strictly no red meat products such as beef, gelatin, red-meat-product fermentations, lamb, pork or deli smallgoods.
 It CAN BE a suitable and safer diet choice for people diagnosed with mammalian meat allergy (alpha-gal allergy) following a tick bite, whereby it becomes unsafe to consume all products made with, fermented with, or cross-contaminated with, foods of animal origin including cows, sheep, lamb, pig, kangaroo, rabbit, possum, whale, dolphin.
 Many people with MMA allergy find that poultry is safe to consume so long as cross-contamination has not occurred and the poultry have not consumed animal products, and some people with alpha-gal can also consume dairy, but overall it seems healthier and helpful to adopt a plants-based diet with a strong lean towards vegan-inspired recipes and whole food plant ingredients.
 Please note that research is rapidly involving and ingredients that are deemed safe for MMA or alpha-gal syndrome at time of publishing this post are based on current knowledge.
 It is suspected that some seafoods, seaweeds and “vegan thickeners” used in mayonnaise and seaweed nori may not be suitable for MMA patients.
 Please research extensively before using any ingredients suggested on any website INCLUDING this one.
 This website is not a substitute for your doctor’s advice.
 While all care is taken, no liability is accepted.

 You can find more recipes like the one above, that suit Quasi-Vegetarian diets as well as vegan, vegetarian and plants-based diet, in the Tribal Wellness Movement Starter Guide Recipe Book, authored by Kate and Anthony Golle.
-I have a number of these printed copies available and am happy to post them to you free of charge (limited stock available.)
+I have a number of these printed copies available to my customers (limited stock available).

 Until then, enjoy cooking and I hope you enjoy this plants-based, quasi-vegetarian Okonomiyaki recipe!
 Please leave your comments and share your experiences below.